kliem/PyKPartiteKClique/README.md

 in finding all k-cliques than the original implementations (which are not published) in

-- Grunert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
+- Grünert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
 (2001).
 Cliques in k-partite Graphs and their Application in Textile Engineering

 and

 - Mirghorbani, M. & Krokhmal, P..
 (2013).
 On finding k-cliques in k-partite graphs.
 Optimization Letters.
 7. 10.1007/s11590-012-0536-y

-It is significantly faster in finding the first k-clique:
-All cases with random graphs from the above two papers could be handled in less than a second, with three exceptions:
-- `(100, 10, 10, 0.92, 0.92)`, which takes 5 seconds now, instead of
-  4000 seconds originally by Grunert et. al.,
-- `(100, 10, 10, 0,94, 0.94)` remains infeasible in the given time,
-- `(100, 10, 10, 0,95, 0.95)` remains infeasible in the given time.
-The original implementation of `FindClique` by Grundert et. al. apparently needed more than 100 seconds for random graphs with several different parameters to find the first k-clique.

-The paper by Mirghorbani and Krokhmal lists several new parameters to time obtaining the first k-clique.
-We could not reproduce timings above one tenth of a millisecond, even in those cases that apparently took 10, 50 and 250 seconds respectively.
+For random graphs with parameters `(k, min_s, max_s, a_1, a_2)`
+and `k = 100` we improve the benchmarks of Grünert et. all by a factor of 100.
+Note that we also use 3.6 GHz instead of 100 MHz leaving an improvement factor of about 28.

+Mirghorbani et. al. improved the implementation of `FindClique` by a factor of up to `9` in comparison to Grünert et. al.